jdittrich/webpack-experiments/README.md

 - [x] Use template engine to render HTML
 - [x] Use webpack web server for previews
 - [x] Use [HOT module replacement](https://webpack.js.org/guides/hot-module-replacement/) for automatic refresh in browser.
-- [ ] Add production config for webpack
+- [x] Add production config for webpack
+- [ ] Test how webpack handles modules with external jQuery references
-- [ ] Create upload plugin that wraps the generated JS in script tags and sends it to CentralNotice
+- [ ] Create upload plugin that wraps the generated JS (see above) and sends it to CentralNotice

 ## Random ideas
 * Move index.html out of `dist` into `public` folder and use different values for `devServer.contentBase` and `devServer.publicPath` ?